PHILOSOPHY & PRACTICES

 OTHER IMPORTANT DAYS

 Contrary to the popular sentiment around birthdays, the mahaguru did not buy into this concept since he believed that the jivaatma is neither born nor dies.
-His devotees, however, have begun to observe Basant Panchami as his birthday since his passing.
+However, since his passing, his devotees have begun to observe Basant Panchami as his birthday.
 While the tradition of distributing sweetened saffron rice on this day dates back to Gurudev’s time, he only observed it as a day dedicated to Saraswati Devi, the deity of wisdom.